CGurity/SDA/en/_activities/0302-Introduction-to-protocols.md

 Estimated time: 45 min

 ### Justification
-The idea behind this activity is to complement policies revealed previously as **preventive strategies** along with the development of procedures to be applied during security incidents such as **reactive strategies** pursuing to mitigate impact of threats once they have been implemented.
-Specifically, this activity seeks to abstract the concepts of procedures, training, communications plans, succession plans and arrangement activities in a single dynamic serving as an introduction to the area of *incident response* developed in the information security literature.
+The idea behind this activity is to complement the policies developed previously as **preventive strategies** with the development of procedures to be applied during security incidents as **reactive strategies** aimed at mitigating the impact of threats once they have materialized.
+Specifically, this activity seeks to bring together the concepts of procedures, communications plans, succession plans and preparatory activities in a single dynamic that serves as an introduction to the area of *incident response* in information security.

 ### Input data
 * Risk matrix